mikeraab/docker001/Participant-Guide.md

 <img src=images/004-docker-images.jpg />
 ***

-There is a new nomenclature that Docker introduce, here are terms that you will need to be familiar with.
+Jumping back a bit, there is a new nomenclature that Docker introduces, here are terms that you will need to be familiar with.
+Each of these will be explored in this HOL.

 <img src=images/005-docker-terms.jpg />
 ***